chris-allanson/myfirstrepo/README.md

 # myfirstrepo
 Introduction to Programming for Artists hooray.
 Today I actually did some work
-TodayI explored Unreal Engine and Blueprints
+Today I explored Unreal Engine and Blueprints
+Also experimented with Blender for a potential gaming character